HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: More discussion on the related work

 \subsection{Compared to~\citet{cheng2022contact, hou2019robust}}

-Unlike~\citet{cheng2022contact, hou2019robust}, our method does not rely on quasi-static assumptions, is not limited to a simplified gripper model with a single point of contact, and does not require the knowledge of object environment contact modes which are challenging to estimate during real robot execution.
-As shown in our experiments, our approach exhibits superior motion complexity and object diversity compared to previous work.
+Unlike~\citet{cheng2022contact, hou2019robust}, our method is not limited to a simplified gripper model and does not require the knowledge of object environment contact modes which are challenging to estimate during real robot execution.
+In addition, \citet{cheng2022contact, hou2019robust} are restricted by quasi-static assumptions.
+Although our method requires static point cloud observations in between robot actions, the robot interaction with the object is not restricted to quasi-static motion.
+As shown in Figure~\ref{fig:non-quasi-static}, the flipping motion could be non-quasi-static.
+However, we also want to point out that static point cloud observations may limit the method from more complex dynamic motions.